 Want to get involved?
 We’d love to meet you!

-Swimdo continues to grow as more and more people find out what we are doing and offer their support.
-We are always on the look out for a new community and new pool to teach out of.
-We continue to expand our programs and facilities throughout the country.
+Swimdo continues to grow as more and more people learn about us and offer their support.
+We are always on the lookout for new communities and pools to teach out of with the goal of expanding our programs and facilities throughout Indonesia.